Language-Guided Transformer Tokenizer for Human Motion Generation: Experiment

 \textbf{Datasets.} HumanML3D dataset includes 14,616 high-quality motions paired with 44,970 text descriptions, where three different captions describe each motion.
+KIT-ML comprises 3,911 motions with 6,278 text annotations.
 Motion-X is the larger motion-text dataset, featuring greater diversity.
 Following the protocol of the first dataset, we filter out motion-text pairs exceeding 200 frames, resulting in 37,751 motion sequences and 61,637 text captions.
 The datasets are split into training, validation, and test sets with ratios of 80\%, 5\%, and 15\%, respectively.

-For standardization, both datasets adopt the \texttt{meng67} (67-dim) representation~\cite{meng2025rethinking}, as their research uncovered the redundancy of the original 263-dim features.
-That is, Motion-X's whole-body representation is also converted to \texttt{meng67}.
+For standardization, all datasets adopt the \texttt{meng} (64-67 dim) representation~\cite{meng2025rethinking}, as their research uncovered the redundancy of the original features.
+That is, Motion-X's whole-body representation is also converted to \texttt{meng}.
 Since most textual descriptions primarily focus on body actions, we choose to ignore finger and facial information to avoid unnecessary modal discrepancies.
-We provide supplementary training details for the Motion-X feature extractor in the appendix.
+We provide supplementary training details for the Motion-X feature extractor in Appendix~\ref{sec:feature_extractor_training}.

 \textbf{Evaluation metrics.} We adopt the following evaluation metrics: (1) the \textit{Frechet Inception Distance (FID)}, which assesses the overall action quality by measuring the distributional difference between the high-level features of generated and real actions; (2) \textit{R-Precision} and \textit{Multimodal distance}, which are used to measure the semantic consistency between the input text and the generated actions; (3) \textit{Multimodality}, which is used to evaluate the diversity of actions generated from the exact text.
 (4) \textit{CLIP-score}, which measures the compatibility of motion-text pairs by calculating the cosine similarity.